sova-afk/Clarity/README.md

 ## Run on Windows

-Option A:
+Option A (recommended, installer build from GitHub):

+1. Download the latest installer (`setup.exe`) from the GitHub repository releases/assets.
+2. Run the installer and complete setup.
+3. Launch **MVT - Graphical Interface** from Start Menu or desktop shortcut.

+Option B (if you run from source):

 ```bash
 python app.py
 ```

-Option B (if you use the included batch script):
+Option C (if you use the included batch script):

 ```bat
 run.bat